Home » Posts » Fresh Milled Flour Hamburger Buns

 Summer barbeque season is almost upon us!

-But really, there isn’t a bad time to enjoy a homemade hamburger or sandwich.
-Especially with a whole grain bun!
+But really, there isn’t a bad time to enjoy a homemade brisket hamburger or sandwich.
+Especially with a freshly milled flour bun!

-These whole grain buns make the perfect sandwich bread, hamburger buns, or rolls for barbeque meat.
+These buns make the perfect sandwich bread, hamburger buns, or rolls for barbecue meat.

 Want to save this recipe?